SNN0/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # Data Transformation
 The following steps were performed to clean and transform the data:

-1.Training and test sets were merged to create one dataset.
+1. Training and test sets were merged to create one dataset.
-2.Only the measurement variables related to mean and standard deviation were extracted.
+2. Only the measurement variables related to mean and standard deviation were extracted.
-3.Descriptive activity names were used to label the activities in the dataset.
+3. Descriptive activity names were used to label the activities in the dataset.
-4.Appropriate variable names were assigned to the dataset to make them more descriptive.
+4. Appropriate variable names were assigned to the dataset to make them more descriptive.
-5.A second, independent tidy dataset was created, which represents the average of each variable for each activity and each subject.
+5. A second, independent tidy dataset was created, which represents the average of each variable for each activity and each subject.

 # Tidy Data
 The final tidy dataset, named "tidyData.txt", contains the average values of the selected measurement variables for each activity and each subject.